balassy/band-futar-tile/README.md

 Thanks for Gábor Nádai (Mefi) for the [KoviBusz](https://github.com/mefiblogger/KoviBusz) repository here on Github.
 The hosted version of his application helped me (and you too) to easily find the ID of the stops I'm interested in.

+Thanks for Tamás Mágedli for the [UrbanJS](https://github.com/urbanjs/tools) toolset which is used by this project for static code analysis.

 ## Limitations

 - Theoretically the Band udpates the tile in every 15 minutes (see the `refreshIntervalMinutes` value in the `webtile/manifest.json` file),